Augustus III of Poland: Early life and education

-From his early years, Augustus was groomed to succeed as king of Poland-Lithuania; best tutors were hired from across the continent and the prince studied Polish, German, French and Latin.
+From his early years, Augustus was groomed to succeed as king of Poland-Lithuania; the best tutors were hired from across the continent and the prince studied Polish, German, French and Latin.
 He was taught Russian, but was unable to speak it fluently, as well as exact sciences including mathematics, chemistry and geography.
 He also practiced equestrianism in his youth.
 While his father spent time in Poland, the young Augustus was left in the care of his grandmother, Princess Anna Sophie of Denmark, who initially raised him Lutheran.
 This was particularly unfavourable for the Poles, who wouldn't accept or tolerate a Protestant monarch.
-As a consequence, a troubled Augustus II organized a tour of Catholic countries in Europe for his son which he hoped would bring him closer to Catholicism and break the bond between him and his controlling grandmother.
-In Venice, the Polish entourage thwarted a kidnapping attempt organized by British agents of Queen Anne in order to prevent him from converting.
+As a consequence, a troubled Augustus II organised a tour of Catholic countries in Europe for his son, which he hoped would bring him closer to Catholicism and break the bond between him and his controlling grandmother.
+In Venice, the Polish entourage thwarted a kidnapping attempt organised by British agents of Queen Anne in order to prevent him from converting.
 He also witnessed the coronation of Charles VI in 1711 after the death of his brother and predecessor, Joseph I.

 Augustus eventually converted to Catholicism in November 1712 while extensively touring Italy, and its cultural and religious heritage.
 He was then under the supervision of the Jesuits, who certainly contributed to the cause.
 The public announcement of conversion in 1717 triggered discontent among the Protestant Saxon aristocracy.
 Faced with a hereditary Catholic succession for Saxony, Prussia and Hanover attempted to oust Saxony from the directorship of the Protestant body in the Reichstag of the Holy Roman Empire, but Saxony managed to retain the directorship.